 With a table outside on the patio, we enjoyed a spectacular sunset and savoured our dishes of seared tuna with Sicilian sauce and Tortellini Special.
 Pasta at LUCA is handmade and excellent.

-Whilst Sunday brunch at LUCA is an institution on Seven Mile Beach, we had to miss it with much to see and do on the island before a week of inspecting our Luxury Cayman Villas.
-The day began with a Jetski Safari with stops at amazing snorkelling sites where we saw shoals of multicoloured tropical fish, squid and even a barracuda.
+Whilst Sunday brunch at LUCA is an institution on Seven Mile Beach, we had to miss it with much to see and do on the island before a week of inspecting our Grand Cayman Villas.
+The day began with a Jetski Safari, one of the many fun things to do in Grand Cayman, with stops at amazing snorkelling sites where we saw shoals of multicoloured tropical fish, squid and even a barracuda.

 I would highly recommend this fun trip, lasting approximately 1.5 hours.
 For more information on these great activities read our Cayman island activity guide.

 We took a leisurely drive up to the North Side of the Island for our visit to The Crystal Caves, a relatively new attraction, with an interesting guided walking tour through the tropical forest and underground caves.

 A stay in the Caribbean must always include a visit to a Fish Fry Shack and/or an open-air roadside restaurant so we made our way to The Caboose, just a couple of minutes drive from the Caves.